A Food Tour in Athens

-I had been on many the “spice run” with Stefanos on this street.
+I had been on many the “spice run” on this street.
 As usual, dried goods and herb specialty shops sold colorful spices that are measured out of burlap sacks.
 Barrels filled with twigs of natural ingredients like tsai tou vouno or Greek mountain tea, tightly tied with string.
 Dozens of dried nuts and fruits filled wooden crates and barrels or were piled inside windowed drawers.

 We then stopped at Miran, a Greek butcher shop where, in the middle of the buzz of the afternoon’s meat buyers, we took a seat at a bench to learn about Greek meats like kavourmas, pastourma and also sampled a bit of Greek grilled sausage.

 Then, we headed next door to a small shop stocked with large barrels filled with just about every Greek olive variety.

 The Greek olives at Elies Ariana or Olive Shop Ariana ranged in shades of light green to deep purple.
 George also pointed out another one of the shops wares: pickled vegetables.
 These sour tangy kind of vegetables are common to the Greek diet but exotic to a visitor’s palate.
 For example, I have come to like pikles.
 They are pickled vegetables, often a mix of carrot, cauliflower and green peppers.
 I also love almond stuffed green olives.
 We all sampled several olives (okay, I plucked a few more).